RJAIN-27/SlackBot-CSC510/Design.md

 ## Use Cases
-#### Use Case 1: Library/API call Suggestion for a dataset <!-- Bot suggests the library/API call to be used, in answer to a user's question -->
+#### Use Case 1: Library/API Suggestion for a dataset <!-- Bot suggests the library/API to be used, in answer to a user's question -->
 ```
 1 Preconditions: User must have LIBRA Access Token in the System.
 User must know the type of dataset for which he wants suggestion. <!--User must have a data set to know about the library to be used.-->
 2 Main Flow:
-  User requests library/API call suggestion for a dataset/image.
-Bot provides the best suitable library/API call to be used for the       selected dataset.
+  User requests library/API suggestion for a dataset/image.
+Bot provides the best suitable library/API to be used for the       selected dataset.
 3 Sub Flow 1:
-  [s1] User requests for Library/API call suggestion.
+  [s1] User requests for Library/API suggestion.
   [s2] Bot asks whether it is image or numerical dataset.
   [s3] User responds by selecting image dataset.
   [s4] Bot asks whether it is for phone or PC/Server.
   [s5] User responds by selecting his preference.
-  [s6] Bot suggests the best library/API call to be used for the given User's preferences.
+  [s6] Bot suggests the best library/API to be used for the given User's preferences.
 4 Sub Flow 2:
-  [s1] User requests for Library/API call suggestion.
+  [s1] User requests for Library/API suggestion.
   [s2] Bot asks whether it is image or numerical dataset.
   [s3] User responds by selecting numerical dataset.
-  [s4] Bot asks to provide the dataset to be used for the Library/API call Suggestion.
+  [s4] Bot asks to provide the dataset to be used for the Library/API Suggestion.
   [s5] User uploads the dataset.
-  [s6] Bot suggests the best library/API call to be used for the uploaded dataset.
+  [s6] Bot suggests the best library/API to be used for the uploaded dataset.
 5 Alternate Flow 1:
   [E1] User's dataset is neither image or numerical.
 Bot responds by giving some generic suggestion.
 ```

-#### Use Case 2: Know about a Library/API call <!--Bot renders description for library/API call-->
+#### Use Case 2: Know about a Library/API <!--Bot renders description for library/API-->
 ```
 1 Preconditions: User must have LIBRA Access Token in the System.
 2 Main Flow:
-  User requests information about a Library/API call.
-Bot provides the information about the library/API call and the relevant links.
+  User requests information about a Library/API.
+Bot provides the information about the library/API and the relevant links.
 3 Sub Flow:
-  [s1] User requests information about a Library/API call.
+  [s1] User requests information about a Library/API.
   [s2] Bot lists the Machine Learning Libraries in python asking User to select a Library.
   [s3] User selects the Library.
   [s4] Bot provides information about the selected Library and relevant links to it and asks User whether he wants a specific        information about a method/function.